Art Galleries of Sydney - review by Rusty Compass

 Art Gallery of New South Wales

-Sydney’s premier art institution sits in a spectacular neo-classical building looking across the Domain, a short picturesque walk from central Hyde Park.
+Sydney’s premier art institution dates back to the 1820s and sits in a spectacular neo-classical building looking across the Domain, a short picturesque walk from central Hyde Park and the Royal Botanical Gardens.

-There's a restaurant and cafe in the gallery complex.
+There are good restaurants and cafes in the gallery complex.

 Highly recommended.